MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

   **Registry location:** HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\Options\General\DisableOutlookMobileHyperlink <br/>
   **Description:** This prevents the option to set up Outlook on a mobile device from appearing.  <br/>

-Also, People functionality is needed across the non-Outlook apps, you must have an Autodiscover xml in a common place using these formats: `https://<contoso.com>.autodiscover/autodiscover.xml` and `https://autodiscover.<contoso.com>/autodiscover/autodiscover.xml`.
+Also, if People functionality is needed across the non-Outlook apps, you must have an Autodiscover xml in a common place using these formats: `https://<contoso.com>.autodiscover/autodiscover.xml` and `https://autodiscover.<contoso.com>/autodiscover/autodiscover.xml`.

 ## Reference information